 We have strong relationships with the likes of Women’s Aid and men’s support services and work with these organisations to ensure you receive the appropriate support.

-Our child care team are able to advise on the appropriateness of an injunction if social services ask you to obtain one or if you are already in child care proceedings.
+Our child care team are able to advise on the appropriateness of a family injunction if social services ask you to obtain one or if you are already in child care proceedings.

-We are also able to defend respondents (alleged perpetrators of abuse) within injunction proceedings to ensure an Order isn’t unjustly made against you.
+We are also able to defend respondents (alleged perpetrators of abuse) within family injunction proceedings to ensure an order isn’t unjustly made against you.

 We can help you with: